What Muscles Does Roller Skating Work

 Question: What muscles does roller skating work?

 Answer: Roller skating is a comprehensive workout that targets multiple muscle groups.
-These include your core muscles, lower body muscles such as the quadriceps, hamstrings, glutes, and calves, as well as upper body muscles like your shoulders, arms, and chest.
+These include your core muscles, lower torso muscles such as the quadriceps, hamstrings, gluteal muscles, and calves, as well as upper body muscles like your shoulders, arms, and chest.
 It also engages stabilizer muscles in your ankles, knees, and hips.

 Question: Can roller skating help in muscle building?